BILLLLLLL/Project-collection/main.md

 ## EECS106A: Teleoperation Using Gestures

-Please visit https://github.com/noahadhikari/eecs106a-final-project for more information
+Please visit [our website](https://sites.google.com/berkeley.edu/eecs106a-final-project) for more information

 ## CS288